SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 | Password | jndi_provider_password | The password credential on the external JNDI store (not on the message broker) |
 | ExtendedProps | java.naming.factory.initial= PROVIDER_InitialContextFactory_CLASSNAME (ensure there is no space used around the = sign) | Substitute `PROVIDER_InitialContextFactory_CLASSNAME` with your provider's class name implementing "javax.naming.spi.InitialContextFactory".
 Example: `com.sun.jndi.ldap.LdapCtxFactory`.
 Additional Extended Properties Supported Values may be configured as described in the [Solace Resource Adapter configuration section](#RAConf).

-**Important note**: the jar library with the 3rd party provider's implementation of the  "javax.naming.spi.InitialContextFactory" class must be placed in the application server's class path.
+**Important note**: The jar library with the 3rd party provider's implementation of the  "javax.naming.spi.InitialContextFactory" class must be placed in the application server's class path.
 For JBoss EAP v6 the recommended approach is to make use of [JBoss Modules]({{ site.links-jboss-modules }}){:target="_top"}: declare a dependency from Solace Resource Adapter module file (`<JBoss_Home>/modules/com/solacesystems/ra/main/module.xml`) to the module where the jar library is located.
 Example for the LDAP `com.sun.jndi.ldap.LdapCtxFactory`:

 ```
 <?xml version="1.0" encoding="UTF-8"?>